『Beta Finch - Industrials - EN』のカバーアート

 9 分

-**JORDAN**: Hey everyone!
-And before we jump in, Alex, we need to make sure our listeners know that this podcast is AI-generated content for educational and entertainment purposes only.
+But before we dig in, I need to share an important note: This podcast is AI-generated content for educational and entertainment purposes only.
 Nothing we discuss should be considered investment advice.
 Always do your own research and consult a qualified financial advisor before making any investment decisions.

 This episode includes AI-generated content.